mentalisttraceur/c-macrolib/README.md

 If you actually create code based on macrolib macros, copy and *rename* the macrolib macros!
-Macros cannot be expanded recursively, so for exanple if you make a macro that uses `MACROLIB_REDUCE` without renaming all the "MACROLIB" prefixes, that macro is unusable inside another use of `MACROLIB_REDUCE` - but if you
+Macros cannot be expanded recursively, so for example if you make a macro that uses `MACROLIB_REDUCE` without renaming all the "MACROLIB" prefixes, that macro is unusable inside another use of `MACROLIB_REDUCE` - but if you